-Does teaching the first day of of Kindergarten scare you?
+Does teaching the first day of Kindergarten scare you?
 Don’t be scared, be smart and realistic about what should happen!
 Here are some quick tips and tricks to make your first day teaching kindergarten fantastic!

 Label your students as they walk in the door.